maekawatoshiki/rapidus/README.md

 # Features

 - Small
-- Support Tracing-JIT compiling
-  - Currently, any functions or loops fitting for the following rules would be JIT-compiled.
+- Support Tracing-JIT compiling.
+Currently, any functions or loops fitting for the following rules would be JIT-compiled.
   - Accessing only its arguments or local variables (not global variables)
   - Number and Boolean (Boolean is only for function's returning type) are used
-    - Calling only itself
   - (There are exceptions...)

 # Building from Source